 Occupancy standards are applied at the initial certification, annual recertification or during authorization for change of dwelling.
-For occupancy standards an adult is a person eighteen (18) years or older.
+For occupancy standards an adult is a person 18 years or older.

 - 1. Two (2) persons per bedroom will be the standard for the smallest unit a family may be offered. - 2.
-A single person family shall be allocated a zero (0) or one (1) bedroom unit, and spousal partners a one (1) bedroom sized unit. - 3.
-The unit standard must be applied consistently for all families of like size and composition. - 4.
-The following principles govern the size of unit for which a family will qualify.
+A single person family shall be allocated a zero (0) or one (1) bedroom unit, and spousal/domestic partners a one (1) bedroom sized unit. - 3.
+The unit standard must be applied consistently for all families of like size and composition. - The following principles govern the size of unit for which a family will qualify.
 Generally, two (2) persons are expected to share one (1) bedroom, except that units will be so assigned that: - a.
-Exceptions to the largest permissible unit size may be made in case of reasonable accommodations for a person with disabilities. - b.
-In determining family unit size for a particular family, PHCD may grant an exception to its established unit standards if PHCD determines that the exception is justified by the age, sex, health, handicap, or relationship of family members or other personal circumstances. - c.
-The dwelling unit must have at least one bedroom or living/sleeping room for each two persons.
+Exceptions to the largest permissible unit size may be made in case of reasonable accommodations for a person with disabilities; - In determining family unit size for a particular family, PHCD may grant an exception to its established unit standards if PHCD determines that the exception is justified by the age, sex, health, handicap, or relationship of family members or other personal circumstances; - c.
+The dwelling unit must have at least one (1) bedroom or living/sleeping room for each two (2) persons.
 Children of opposite sex, over the age of six (6), may not be required to occupy the same bedroom or living/sleeping room. - d.
 A family that consists solely of a pregnant woman (with no other members) shall only be allocated a maximum of a one (1) bedroom unit.
 PHCD will count a child in the occupancy standard if the parent has primary custody of the child. - e.
-A one person household member with joint custody of a child/children but does not have primary custody will be granted a one bedroom unit. - f.
-PHCD will count a child in the occupancy standard who is temporarily away from the home because the child has been placed in foster care, kinship care, or is away at school. - g.
-A single head of household parent shall not be required to share a bedroom with his/her child, although they may do so at the request of the family. - h.
+A one person household member with joint custody of a child/children but does not have primary custody will be granted a one (1) bedroom unit; - f.
+PHCD will count a child in the occupancy standard who is temporarily away from the home because the child has been placed in foster care, kinship care, or is away at school; - g.
+A single head of household parent shall not be required to share a bedroom with his/her child over the age of six (6), although they may do so at the request of the family; - h.
 A live-in aide may be assigned up to one (1) bedroom if approved as a reasonable accommodation.
-The live-in aide may have PHA-approved family member(s) live with him/her in the unit, as long as housing quality standards (HQS) are not violated and there are no more than two people per bedroom or living/sleeping space (PIH Notice 2010-51).
-If additional family members result in violation of HQS, or do not meet eligibility requirements set forth for live-in aides, this specific live-in aide may not be approved.
-No additional bedrooms will be provided to accommodate the live-in aide's family members. - i.
-The PHCD will issue a zero or one (1) bedroom unit to a single person.
+The live-in aide may have PHA-approved family member(s) live with him/her in the unit, as long as the occupancy standards are not violated.
+If additional family members result in violation of occupancy standards, or do not meet eligibility requirements set forth for live-in aides, this specific live-in aide may not be approved.
+No additional bedrooms will be provided to accommodate the live-in aide's family members; - i.
+The PHCD will issue a zero (0) or one (1) bedroom unit to a single person; and